teslajs/tesla.js/README.md

 ### Option 2: Install the Command Line Tools
-Tesla also include a command line tool to make creating and update apps as as simple as possible.
+Tesla.js includes a simple command line tool ([tesla-cli](https://github.com/teslajs/tesla-cli.js)) to make creating and updating apps as simple as possible.
 You can install it easily with NPM:

 ```
 $ npm install -g tesla-cli